davidmasek/beacon/README.md

 ### Docker

-Beacon is also available as a Docker container. [`compose.yaml`](./compose.yaml) provides an example of using it with Docker Compose and latest image available from [Docker Hub](https://hub.docker.com/r/davidmasek42/beacon).
+Beacon is also available as a Docker container. [`compose.yaml`](./compose.yaml) provides an example of using it with Docker Compose.
+The setup is runnable as-is and is intended for testing and development.
+For production I would recommend using images available from [Docker Hub](https://hub.docker.com/r/davidmasek42/beacon) and mounting database directory (`/app/db/`) for persistent storage.

 ```sh
 docker compose up